 Is there any better combination than chili and cornbread?
-Yes.
-Combining them together into a chili cornbread casserole.
-The cornbread bakes right on top of the chili, giving both layers the perfect texture without the hassle of making them separately.
-Combining both into one pan makes this easy dinner recipe perfect when I don’t have all day to make both separately.
+In this casserole, the cornbread bakes right on top of the chili, giving both layers the perfect texture without the hassle of making them separately.
+It’s delicious.

 Equipment